Back to Square One

 No sooner had he tossed his backpack on the couch than Darian found a ski mask thrown in his face.
 "Gear up, we have a new target," said someone in full camouflage.

 He didn't look to see who it was, but he knew anyway.
-"I don't suppose there's any chance of renegotiating my membership," he scowled coldly, crumpling the mask in one fist as it fell.
+"I don't suppose there's any chance of renegotiating my membership," he scowled coldly, crumpling the mask in one fist as it fell into his hand.

 "Not on your life.
 You're in this for good, lest you forget the Mark situation."